Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 How Many Lumens Do I Need for Garage Lighting?

 Do you feel that your garage is not bright enough?
 Well, you are not alone.
-However, as garage size varies, lumens for garage (per square foot) and not just lumens for garage is important.
+However, as garage size varies, lumens for garage (per square foot) and not just lumens for garage light, is important.

-You may need 5,000 – 6,000 lumens for a standard one car garage (12’X20′) and 8,000 – 10,000 lumens for a standard two car garage (20’X20′).
-However, if you prefer the brightness level to match that of an automotive showroom, you will need 12,000 lumens for a 1 car and 20,000 lumens for a 2 car garage.
+However, if you prefer the brightness level to match an automotive showroom, you will need 12,000 lumens for a one-car garage and 20,000 lumens for a two-car garage.

-When it comes to deciding on the lumens for garage (per square foot), there are 2 important factors to keep in mind:
+When it comes to deciding on the lumens for the garage (per square foot), there are 2 important factors to keep in mind:

-1. There is no clear standard for lumens for garage (per square foot).
-The Illuminating Engineering Society (IES) has recommendations for residential, commercial and industrial zones.
-Some websites may apply the recommendation for an “automotive showroom” to a residential garage, clearly an overkill.
+- There is no clear standard for garage lumens (per square foot).
+The Illuminating Engineering Society (IES) has recommendations for residential, commercial, and industrial zones.

 How Is Lighting Classified?